Code360In/katacoda-scenarios-32/python and mysql/step1.md

 * -e MYSQL_ROOT_PASSWORD="12345" specifies initial root user password to be "12345"

-Install mysql connection using pip (if not previously installed).
+Install mysql connector  using pip (if not previously installed).

 `pip install mysql-connector-python`{{execute T1}}